signal15/hubitat-litetouch-2000/README.md

 ## = Requirements =
   * Hubitat
-  * Standard or Compact CCU
+  * Standard or Compact CCU (NOT an LT5000 controller, it uses a different protocol)
   * A working IP->serial converter.
 You can buy one, or you could build one with a Raspberry Pi, a usb->serial dongle, and the "socat" command.
-9600 8N1
+9600 8N1 (e.g. "socat -d -d TCP-LISTEN:2001,fork,reuseaddr /dev/ttyUSB0,raw,echo=0,b9600,cs8,parenb=0,clocal=1")
   * LiteTouch integration cable.
 You can make this with pins 2, 3, and 5 straight through.
 If you want polling to work, you will need to bridge pins 7 & 8 at the CCU side (don't hook them up to your serial converter).
 The best way to make a cable is to get 2 RJ45->RS232 converters (ask your favorite network guy, he's got a drawer full)

 ## = Setup =
-  * Install the driver, copy the code or the link to the code into the Drivers section of your Hubitat
+  * Install the driver, copy the code or the link to the code into the Drivers Code section of your Hubitat
+  * Install the app, copy the code or link into the Apps Code section of your Hubitat
-  * Create a new device, selecting the LiteTouch 2000 for the Device Type
+  * Create a new user app and find the LiteTouch 2000 App.
-  * Edit your new device and set the IP/port, *RelayLoads*, and *DimmerLoads* variables.
-Enter them as a comma separated list with no spaces, for example: "07-1,07-2,07-3,07-4,07-5,07-6,08-1,08-2,08-3,08-4,08-5,08-6,09-1,09-2,10-1,10-2,10-3,10-4,10-5,10-6"
+  * Fill out the IP, port, and polling interval
+  * Create your CSV like the sample
   * Click save

 Now all of your devices will show up.
 As they are polled, the statuses will start updating.
 Setting a load through Hubitat will poll the device immediately.
 Otherwise, polling runs down a list of loads and polls one every two seconds, only to start back at the top after they've all been polled.
 There are some limitations in the serial protocol which forced it to be done this way.
 This means that if you have 48 total loads and you change one with a wall keypad, it could take up to 96 seconds for the Hubitat to pick it up.